bengrunfeld/study-notes/redux.md

 ### Connect

 `connect` is a function from the `react-redux` library.

+    const Container = connect(mapStateToProps, mapDispatchToProps)(UIComponent)

-Connect creates a component that grabs the `state` out of `store` and can map it to properties in a child component.
+`connect` grabs the `state` out of `store`, which was made available by the `Provider`, and maps whatever you specify from `state` to properties.

-We can then take data from `state` and map it to the properties of our React component.
-We need to return an object with the names of the properties that we want to map to as keys and the data as their values.
+It then supplies these props to the component that it is wrapping around (in the above example: `UIComponent`) and then returns a new component (in the above example: `Container`) which is a copy of `UIComponent` that has been hydrated with the props from `mapStateToProps`.

 **Mapping props to React components**